Notification of intention to dispose of an Asset of Community Value (ACV)

 Information and advice for community groups considering making an ACV nomination is available from Locality on the myCommunity website.

-nomination form must be completed for each asset to be nominated.
+A nomination form must be completed for each asset to be nominated.
 If you have any queries about completing the form please email us.

 Existing protection

-The protection offered by the community right to bid scheme is limited and when considering whether to nominate an asset it is worth checking whether any other protection already applies to an asset, e.g. it might be a Scheduled Ancient Monument, or a playing field that may be held in trust.
+The protection offered by the community right to bid scheme is limited and when considering whether to nominate an asset it is worth checking whether any other protection already applies to an asset, for example, it might be a Scheduled Ancient Monument, or a playing field that may be held in trust.

 The decision